eCommHub: the Final Piece in the Ecommerce Automation Jigsaw?

 But that pattern has been changing more recently.
 Big-name brands with successful websites like Sears and Tesco have added their own third-party marketplaces.
 Newcomer Etsy finally bucked the trend for start-up marketplaces, and now drives over $1 billion in annual sales.

-So I think it’s time to take a fresh look at “alternative” marketplaces, and I’m kicking off a new series today with an in-depth post on Flubit.
+So I think it’s time to take a fresh look at “alternative” marketplaces, and I’m kicking that off today with an in-depth post about Flubit.
 They’re a UK marketplace that launched in 2012, with an innovative buyer-driven model.
 Read on to find out more.